shellygr/ECFStaticChecker/README.md

 ```
 with `X.YY` standing for the Solidity version.

-- To run _Slither_ on the contracts in the Minibenchmark, run:
+- To run _Slither_ on the contracts in the mini benchmark set, run:
 ```
 ```